-- Advisory Lessons and completion of digital tasks - o Number of students that completed the scanning activity, Polite Email activity - o Senior- to Junior mentoring panel - Classroom observations will include evidence of innovation and self-directed learning among students. - We will have a written RSD17 Vision of the Graduate - Post-secondary planning notes by counselors - Written curriculum and lesson notes targeting executive functioning skills (i.e. Health 1, Advisory, etc.) - A revised class rank policy may be proposed to align with best practice in school counseling and to best support our students in the college admissions process - Reschedule the School-Day SAT to provide an opportunity for seniors to complete this assessment
+- Teacher recommendation for students should reflect challenge courses for students when appropriate. - Classroom observations will include evidence of innovation and self-directed learning among students. - Continuously communicate and align our work to the RSD17 vision of the graduate. - Post-secondary planning notes by counselors - Written curriculum and lesson notes targeting executive functioning skills (i.e. Health 2, Advisory, etc.) - A revised class rank policy will be proposed, as appropriate, to align with best practice in school counseling and to best support our students in the college admissions process